SethR2025/SethCapstone/README.md

 My overall question is who provides the best and worst Home Health Care services by State and Provider.
 I want to answer the question of what are the top providers doing correctly and what do the bottom providers need to improve on.
 I would also like to find out if there is a correlation between median household income and the outcomes of the surveys.

 The link to my Tableau Dashboards is located here https://public.tableau.com/profile/seth.remo#!/

+# Analysis
+First I began with creating the Total Score for every state and every provider.
+The total score is taken from the results of all the patient surveys.
+I used this score to rank every provider and every state from best to worst, and then I plotted all this information on a Tableau map.